 For more information, please contact:

-The SPC Promise Scholarship is designated for students who graduate in 2023 from specific high schools.
+The SPC Promise Scholarship is designated for students who graduate from specific Pinellas County high schools.